sungsoo-ahn/2025/_posts/2025-04-28-ebm-vs-mcmc.md

     Figure 14.
 Distribution of energies obtained from all the methods on the LJ13 system.
 </div>

-Finally, in the histogram plots, it's clear that the IDEM energy plot is right shifted as compared to both the reference sets that have good agreement among themselves and with the shorter MCMC chains. iDEM also has lesser agreeement on the interatomic distance histogram as compared to the other methods.
+Finally, in the histogram plots, it's clear that the IDEM energy plot is right shifted as compared to both the reference sets that have good agreement among themselves and with the shorter MCMC chains. iDEM also has less agreement on the interatomic distance histogram as compared to the other methods.
 Considering all the metrics and distributions, we conclude that MCMC outperforms iDEM on this system.

 ## 55-Particle Lennard Jones System